Financial-Times/origami/README.md

 * `onAfterResize` - Called after a dialog finishes responding to a window resize event
 * `onBeforeClose` - Called when a request to close a dialog is fired
 * `onAfterClose` - Called after a dialog has been successfully closed and removed from the DOM

+Each event can be set to one of the following

+* A function
+* The name of a function available in the DOM e.g `ft.clearCookies` retrieves the function `window.ft.clearCookies`
+* The name of a method of a commonjs module e.g. `o-ft-signin#setRedirectUrl`
+* The preceding two approaches can be given the suffix `:bound` to bind the function to the object it is a method of

+When the event is fired the function is passed the current `dialog` object as a parameter

 ### Presets
 In addition to the above options, o-dialog has a number of configuration presets available, which set a number of configuration properties at once (but which can then be overridden by manually setting other options)